archaeodav/felttegn/README.md

 Replicates functionality of the MapDigi plugin for MapInfo used by many museums to create polygons and other geometries from total station / GNSS points.

 ## How to install
-Download the zip file release from github.com/archaeodav/felttegn/releases and in the top menu of Qgis choose *'plugins>manage and install plugins'* and choose *'Install from ZIP'* in the sidebar on the left
+Avialable through the Qgis repositories as an experimental plugin (you have to enable experimental plugins in settings)

-*(Note: we hope to get this into the QGIS repositories soon, so this should be much easier in the near future)*
+This is will only be updated afeter testing of significant updates- to get the most recent version please download the zip file release from github.com/archaeodav/felttegn/releases and in the top menu of Qgis choose *'plugins>manage and install plugins'* and choose *'Install from ZIP'* in the sidebar on the left

 ## Reporting problems
 Please either report issues on GitHub or by email